Maruqes/HyperHive/master/GEOIP.md

 GOACCESS_GEOIP_EDITION=GeoLite2-City
 ```

-The license key is mandatory for the built-in downloader.
-Only set `GOACCESS_GEOIP_DB` if you host the `.mmdb` yourself (for example, on a private mirror); otherwise leave it blank so the downloader manages everything.
+The license key is mandatory for the built-in downloader; `./geoipdb/` is the single source of truth for cached databases.

 ### 5. Where Files Are Stored
 - The service automatically creates `./geoipdb/` (already in `.gitignore`) and caches the downloaded `.mmdb` there.